 Common land is usually in private ownership, with rights of common over it.
 Members of the public now have a right of access on foot to nearly all Registered Common Land areas under rights bestowed through the Countryside and Rights of Way Act 2000.
 This access on foot is in addition to any public rights of way across the common, or any other existing rights.
 However, there are still some commons which are excluded from the new rights of access, including those in private gardens.

 See the Open Access pages of the Natural England website for more information.
-Further information about what our role as Access Authority for areas of open access land is available on our open access land web page.
+Further information about our role as Access Authority for areas of open access land is available on our open access land web page.

 Read summaries of the most relevant Acts here.